 VIII.
-PROTOCOL
+Protocol

 NOTE: Prepare all reagents and samples immediately prior to use.
 See Sections V and VII.
-ALL incubations and washes must be performed under gentle rotation/rocking (~0.5-1 cycle/sec)
+ALL incubations and washes must be performed under gentle rotation/rocking (~0.5-1 cycle/sec).
+Make sure bubbles do not appear on or between the membranes to ensure even incubations.

-- 1) Remove the kit from storage and allow the components to equilibrate to room temperature (RT). - 2) Carefully remove the Antibody Arrays (ITEM 1) from the plastic packaging and place each membrane (printed side up) into a well of the Incubation Tray (ITEM 10).
+- Remove the kit from storage and allow the components to equilibrate to room temperature. - 2.
+Carefully remove the Antibody Arrays (ITEM 1) from the plastic packaging and place each membrane (printed side up) into a well of the Incubation Tray (ITEM 10).
 One membrane per well.